-I have been suffering from Chronic Fatigue Syndrome for the past 3 years and I really wish that everyone that suffers from the same thing could be offered this on the NHS, rather than being abandoned or prescribed antidepressants for the rest of their lives.
-I hope that this message will inspire any fellow suffers to make contact with Will, If you do I am sure it will help you regain those bits of you that you thought were lost forever.
+I have been suffering from Chronic Fatigue Syndrome for the past three years and I really wish that everyone that suffers from the same thing could be offered this on the NHS, rather than being abandoned or prescribed antidepressants for the rest of their lives.
+I hope that this message will inspire any fellow suffers to make contact with Will.
+If you do I am sure it will help you regain those bits of you that you thought were lost forever.

 Ben, Structural Engineer, Sussex

-What exactly is chronic fatigue syndrome?
+What exactly is Chronic Fatigue Syndrome?

-Whether it’s myalgic encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS), the condition affects our functional capabilities more than almost all other disorders.
+Whether it’s Myalgic Encephalomyelitis (ME) or Chronic Fatigue Syndrome (CFS), the condition affects our functional capabilities more than almost all other disorders.

 Sometimes it appears to be a post-viral condition, sometimes it is intimately linked with stress, and sometimes to an immune disorder.
 We even think there’s a case to be said for it sometimes being a derivative of metabolic syndrome.